Generating Quantum Reservoir State Representations with Random Matrices: Framework

 Reservoir computing is an approach to machine learning where the non-linear dynamics of a system are used to embed some input signal into a high dimensional space from which it can be read out by a trainable readout layer~\cite{gauthier21a}.
 They were initially proposed based on the so-called echo state networks~\cite{jaeger04a} but have since expanded well beyond their humble origins~\cite{tanaka19a}.
 In a typical neural network architecture, hidden layers play the role of a high-dimensional embedding

 where $A$ and $B$ are mathematical spaces.
 After being passed through these layers, data is read out by a simple linear combination

 where $y_{i}$ is the $i^{\text{th}}$ output of the neural network and $w_{ij}$ the weight matrix of the final layer.
 During training, this embedding is trained on the data such that for each data point passed through the network, a unique representation of this point in the high dimensional space is produced.
+In this work, we often found slightly improved results by allowing one additional layer with a ReLU non-linearity, still vastly reducing the size of the networks but increasing the complexity of the reservoir readout.
+In the case of the spin chains, a single ReLU activation is used in the readout layer whereas in the quantum circuit reservoir, no non-linearity was required.

 In reservoir computing, rather than using a trainable embedding, a fixed mapping (the reservoir) is selected to perform the role of Equation~\ref{eqn:embedding}.
 This mapping can be as simple as a large random matrix, however, in recent years, it has been shown that using dynamical systems as a reservoir provides access to a non-linear function in a high-dimensional space.
 These reservoirs work by interacting with their inputs, typically by some coupling of their dynamics.
 For example, in the case of Swarm computing, a predator particle is driven through a swarm of reservoir particles, which, in turn, avoids the incoming predator~\cite{lymburn21a, wang24a}.
-The coupling of these two dynamical systems makes it possible to predict the movement of the predator using some state description of the swarm.
+The coupling of these two dynamical systems makes it possible to predict the movement of the predator using some state representation of the swarm.
 Beyond the immediate benefit of requiring far less effort in training, reservoir computing also naturally incorporates memory into the prediction process.
 Most systems used in reservoir computing display non-markovian dynamics, that is, their movement can be very sensitive to their initial conditions and depend on their states far into the past~\cite{inubushi17a}.
-Not only does this result in a more non-linear mapping, it also provides a means for predicting time series problems that also display this kind of memory~\cite{fang23a}.
+Not only does this result in a non-linear mapping, it also provides a means for predicting time series problems that also display this kind of memory~\cite{fang23a}.

+In this study, the first reservoir studied is a five-atom spin chain, simulated in the QuTIP engine~\cite{johannson12a, johannson13a}.
+The spin chain is modeled by the time-dependent Quantum Heisenberg Hamiltonian

+where $J$ is the spin coupling constant, $\sigma_k^{(m)}$ with $k \in \{x, y, z\}$ are the Pauli spin matrices acting on spin $m$, and $h(t)$ is a time varying magnetic field.
+The summation over $\langle ij \rangle$ includes all nearest neighbors in the spin chain without boundary condition, while the summation over $l$ includes all spins.
+The driving signal is encoded into the reservoir through the magnetic field as it couples to the spins in the chain.
+The unitary time evolution is simulated in QuTIP.